fahimscirex/fahimscirex.github.io/content/post/linux/setup-cloudflare-warp.md

 - Linux
 tags:
 - Linux
+- WARP
 bigimg: [{ src: "/img/cover.png" }]
 ---
 Cloudflare's Warp is a great service to re-route DNS query and bypass blocked website.
 Though it has clients for Windows, Mac, Android, IOS it doesn't have a Warp client for Linux.
 Still we can use an unofficial client to get our work done.

 ## WGCF

-**WGCF** is a unofficial, cross-platform CLI for Cloudflare Warp.
+[**WGCF**](https://github.com/ViRb3/wgcf) is a unofficial, cross-platform CLI for Cloudflare Warp.
 It works with Wireguard.
 So before installing **WGCF** make sure you've installed

 - `wireguard-tools`

 - `wireguard-dkms` (if you're using a Linux Kernel older than 5.6)

 > Note : You've to restart your system if you install wireguard-dkms.